-The cumulative gross exposure across equity, debt, units issued by REITs & InvITs, derivative and such other securities/assets as may be permitted by the Board from time to time should not exceed 100% of the net assets of the scheme.
-As per the SEBI guidelines, Cash or cash equivalents with residual maturity of less than 91 days may be treated as not creating any exposure.
+The Cumulative Gross Exposure across Equity, Debt, Derivatives and ADR/GDR/Foreign securities/Overseas ETFs and such other securities/assets as may be permitted by the Board from time to time, subject to prior approval from SEBI, if required, should not exceed 100% of the net assets of the scheme.

-Exposure to various instruments will be as per the indicative table given below (Below percentages shall be subject to applicable SEBI circulars):
+Exposure to various instruments will be as per the indicative table given below:

 Sr. No. Type of Instrument Percentage of exposure Circular references 1.
-Stock Lending Up to 20% of net assets and a single intermediary (broker) limit will be up to 5% of the Net Assets Paragraph 12.11 of the Master Circular 2.
-Derivatives Upto 50% of total assets Paragraph 12.25 of the 2a Equity Derivatives for hedging purpose Upto 50% of total Master Circular

-2b Equity Derivatives for non-hedging purpose assets (45% exposure towards equity and 5% towards debt).
-2c Debt Derivatives for hedging/non hedging purpose 3.
-Securitized Debt up to 50% debt portfolio Paragraph 12.15 of the Master Circular 4.
-Overseas Securities^ up to 20% of its net assets Paragraph 12.19 of the Master Circular 5.
-Structured obligations & Credit Enhancements ^^ 10% of the debt portfolio of the scheme and group exposure in such instruments shall not exceed 5% of the debt portfolio of the schemes Paragraph 12.3 of the Master Circular 6.
-Units of REIT and InvIT Upto 10% of total assets Paragraph 12.21 of the Master Circular 7.
+Securities Lending Up to 20% of net assets and single intermediary (broker) limit upto 5% of net assets.
+Paragraph 12.11 of the Master Circular 2.
+Derivatives Up to 50% of total assets Paragraph 12.25 of the Master Circular 2(a) Equity Derivatives for hedging and other than hedging purpose Up to 45% of net assest 2(b) Debt Derivatives for other than hedging purpose Up to 5% of net assest 3.
+Securitized Debt Up to 40 % of the Debt portfolio Paragraph 12.15 of the Master Circular 4.
+Units of REITs and INVITs Up to 10% of the total assets Paragraph 12.21 of the Master Circular 5.
+Overseas Securities Up to 20% of net assets Paragraph 12.19 of the Master Circular 6.
+Structured Obligations & credit Enhancements 10% of the debt portfolio of the scheme and group exposure in such instruments shall not exceed 5% of the debt portfolio of the schemes: Unsupported rating of debt instruments (i.e. without factoring-in credit enhancements) is below investment grade and Supported rating of debt instruments (i.e. after factoring-in credit enhancement) is above investment grade.
+Paragraph 12.3 of the Master Circular 7.
 AT1 and Tier II bonds a) Upto 10% of its NAV of the debt portfolio of the scheme in perpetual debt instruments and b) Upto 5% of its NAV of the debt portfolio of the scheme at single issuer level.
-The above exposure will be subject to the overall limit for debt instruments issued by a single issuer and other prudential limits with respect to the debt instruments.
-Paragraph 12.2 of Master Circular
+The above exposure will be subject to the Paragraph 12.2 of Master Circular

+overall limit for debt

+instruments issued by a

+single issuer and other

+prudential limits with

+respect to the debt

+instruments.